 - Then they get to be the ones dishing out the curb-stomping when they attack the Communication Temple in Episode 18-thanks to Charon having lost most of their men, and Chorus being armed to the teeth with high-tech alien weaponry and vehicles.
 And Caboose in a tank.

-- Felix is on the receiving end of one when he fights the entire Blood Gulch Crew on his own.
+- Felix is on the receiving end of one when he fights all of the Reds and Blues on his own in Episode 19.

 - Face Death with Dignity: